Instructions for applying for the Technical Assistance Grant for the Environmental and Social Policy and Gender Policy (TA-ESGP)

 The Adaptation Fund launched the Readiness Programme for Climate Finance in 2014, which includes a component aimed at strengthening the capacity of accredited National Implementing Entities (NIEs) to identify, assess, mitigate and manage environmental and social risks as well as gender related issues as they design, implement and effectively manage concrete adaptation projects and programmes in communities that are vulnerable to the effects of climate change.

-As part of this effort, the Adaptation Fund Board is inviting accredited NIEs to apply for a small Technical Assistance (TA) grant to build their capacity in environmental and social risk management as well as addressing gender-related issues by tapping into external expertise through short-term consultancies.
+As part of this effort, the Adaptation Fund Board is inviting accredited NIEs to apply for Technical Assistance (TA) grants to build their capacity in environmental and social risk management as well as addressing gender-related issues by tapping into external expertise through short-term consultancies.
 The Fund’s Environmental and Social Policy (ESP) as amended in 2016 and the Gender Policy (GP) approved in 2016, serve as frameworks for the types of risk and issues that may need to be considered.
 The approach taken could be an integrated and streamlined process that aligns environmental, social and gender issues in the implementation of adaptation projects and programmes.

 Through the Technical Assistance Grant for the Environmental and Social Policy and Gender Policy (TA-ESGP), NIEs may hire consultants or expert services to support, among other areas, the following types of activities within the NIE: